MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalAppRoleAssignment.md

 Application permissions can be granted directly with app role assignments, or through a consent experience.
 To grant an app role assignment to a client service principal, you need three identifiers:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalAppRoleAssignment](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalAppRoleAssignment?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)